Cloth Diapers 101

 3) Machine dry on Medium or hang to dry

 If your diapers smell clean, absorb easily and does not cause skin irritations then you have chosen a good detergent.
-Nellie’s Laundry Soda, Rockin Green and Laundry Tarts are all safe detergents for cleaning diapers.
+Nellie’s Laundry Soda & Rockin Green are both safe detergents for cleaning diapers.
+You can also view Bummis comprehensive Detergent List

 Here are few tips to keep in mind to ensure that you are properly caring for your diapers during the washing and cleaning process